Worse to come for food price rises, warns industry

 Work and pensions secretary Thérèse Coffey told the BBC's Sunday Morning programme: "The government knows this this is a challenging time for people.

-"The spike of inflation leading to a hike in bills is largely driven by after-shocks of Covid so the global supply chains are are still not flowing, but undoubtedly the decision we have made to tackle Putin and his invasion of Ukraine also has consequences particularly on energy costs."
+"The spike of inflation leading to a hike in bills is largely driven by after-shocks of Covid, so the global supply chains are are still not flowing, but undoubtedly the decision we have made to tackle Putin and his invasion of Ukraine also has consequences particularly on energy costs."

 She highlighted the government's package of measures to help households with energy costs, including a £400 discount on fuel bills for all homes.